Intro to Chain Making

 Week 1:

 Students will learn how to make links and jump rings from wire using basic jeweler's tools.
-By the end of the
+By the end of the lesson, students will know how to make, cut, and join links: a basic skill needed for the remaining classes.
+To practice their new skills, students will complete a basic 7-inch long, "2 by 2" curb chain with the links they make.

 Week 2:

 Using skills learned in week 1, students will make a Byzantine weave chain which is a modified box chain.
-This
+This chain will certainly inspire more complex designs as students explore their creativity with jewelry making.

 Week 3:

-Queen's link a.k.a box chain.
-This chain takes on serpentine appearance with a square profile, proving to be as
+Continuing their journey to create more complicated designs, students in this session will learn to create the Queen's link a.k.a box chain.
+This chain takes on serpentine appearance with a square profile, proving to be as eye-catching as it is very comfortable to wear.

 Week 4: